-“One, we want brand new fresh soil that’s filled with nutrients,” says Greene in the latest episode of Greene Thumb by Well+Good, a series on the Well+Good YouTube channel.
+“One, we want brand new fresh soil that’s filled with nutrients,” says Greene in an episode of of Greene Thumb by Well+Good, a series on the Well+Good YouTube channel.
 “The second reason—plants run out of space, and so you want to report them in something an inch or two bigger, so they can grow nice and tall.”

-There are more reasons to repot a plant aside from its age, though—Greene says your plant will tell you it needs a bigger home is by dropping leaves.
+There are more reasons to repot a plant aside from its age, though—Greene says your plant will tell you it needs a bigger home when its leaves begin to drop off.